Marcian Hoff: Education and work history

 Hoff received a bachelor's degree in electrical engineering from the Rensselaer Polytechnic Institute in 1958.
 He applied for his first two patents based on work done for the General Railway Signal Corp. of Rochester, New York during the summers of his undergraduate study.
 He received a National Science Foundation Fellowship to enroll in Stanford University, where he received his master's degree in 1959 and his Ph.D. in 1962.
 As part of his Ph.D. dissertation, Hoff co-invented the least mean squares filter and the ADALINE neural network with Bernard Widrow.

-Hoff joined Intel in 1968 as employee number 12 as "manager of applications research", and is credited with coming up with the idea of using a "universal processor" rather than a variety of custom-designed circuits in the architectural idea and an instruction set formulated with Stanley Mazor in 1969 for the Intel 4004—the chip that started the microprocessor revolution in the early 1970s.
-Development of the silicon-gate design methodology and the actual chip design was done by Federico Faggin, who also led the project during 1970-1971.
-Masatoshi Shima from Busicom defined the logic.
+Hoff joined Intel in 1968 as Manager of Applications Research.
+He is credited with formulating the idea of using a "universal processor" rather than a variety of custom-designed chips.
+In 1969, working with Stanley Mazor, Federico Faggin and Masatoshi Shima, the team developed the Intel 4004, which started the microprocessor revolution.

 In 1975 he started a group to work on large-scale integration for use in the telephone industry, resulting in various commercial products: first commercial monolithic telephone (named "CODEC"), first commercial switched-capacitor filter (for use with CODEC), a microprocessor for real-time digitizing analog signals (Intel 2920), and speech recognition hardware.

 In 1980, Hoff was named the first Intel Fellow, which is the highest technical position in the company.
 He stayed in that position until 1983 when he left for Atari.
 After the video game crash of 1983, Atari was sold in 1984, and Hoff became an independent consultant.
 He then joined Teklicon in 1986 as an agent, and since 1990 as an employee.